virtuozzo/cloudscripting-docs/docs/creating-manifest/handling-custom-responses.md

 }
 ```
 !!! note
-    `email` parameter is available only for `success` response type.
-This text will be sent after an any action will be finished with **success** response code.
+    The *email* parameter is available only for the *success* response type.
+The email is delivered when an action is executed with the *success* response code.

-`Script` action:
+The *script* action.

 ```json
 {